hemasreeuvs/hemasreeuvs/README.md

 🔍 **About Me**

-I am a Data Enthusiast with experience in Python, SQL, Power BI, and AWS.
-I thrive to  transform raw data into meaningful insights using analytics, AI, and visualization.
+As a data enthusiast with a solid grasp of Python, SQL, Power BI, and AWS, I specialize in turning messy, complex datasets into clear, strategic insights.
+I enjoy bridging the gap between data and decision-making—whether that’s through building automated analytics pipelines, crafting AI-driven solutions, or designing dashboards that speak for themselves.
  ---

 💡 **What I Do**